18F/dolores-landingham-slack-bot/README.md

 For more information, see [license](LICENSE.md).

 ## Deployment

 Refer to [docs.18f.gov](https://docs.18f.gov/getting-started/setup/) for getting set up with Cloud Foundry

-To deploy:
+The Dolores Landingham bot is deployed within the 18F org in Cloud Foundry.
+If you do not already have access to the 18F org, you can request access by posting an issue to the [DevOps repo](https://github.com/18F/DevOps/issues/new) on GitHub.

+Once you have access to the 18F org, you can target the Cloud Foundry organization and space for this project:

 `cf target -o 18f -s dolores`

-`cf set-env dolores HOST dolores-app.18f.gov`
-`cf set-env dolores APPLICATION_HOST dolores-app.18f.gov`
-`cf set-env dolores ASSET_HOST dolores-app.18f.gov`
-`cf set-env dolores DEFAULT_URL_HOST dolores-app.18f.gov`

-To push to production:
+Then, you can push to production:

-`cf push dolores`
+`cf push dolores-app`

-To push to staging
+New migrations will be run automatically.
+See the [manifest](manifest.yml) for more details on the Cloud Foundry setup.

+To see existing environment variables on production:

-`cf push dolores-staging`
+`cf env dolores-app`

+To set or change the value of an environment variable on production:

+`cf set-env dolores-app <ENVIRONMENT VARIABLE> dolores-app.18f.gov`